Once marinated, these grilled pork chops turn out moist and full of flavor in only 5-6 minutes on the BBQ.

 - fresh chopped rosemary for garnish

-- 2 tbsp soy sauce (I use light)
+- 2 tablespoon soy sauce (I use light)

-- 1 tbsp fresh chopped rosemary (or 1 tsp dried)
+- 1 tablespoon fresh chopped rosemary (or 1 tsp dried)

 - MARINATE CHOPS: Place marinade ingredients in large ziploc sealed bag.
 Massage well to combine.
 Add pork chops, seal bag and massage to distribute marinade over chops evenly.
 Let sit on counter for an hour or refrigerate for 3-24 hours.